MerijnHendriks/smallm-bench/README.md

 3. DevQuasar

 If supported context size is larger than 8192, I use 8192.
 If lower, I use that value.
 See the `Context` row for the context I use during benchmarking.
+I don't load mmproj files if the model has vision support.

 **Organization** | **Model**                    | **Type** | **Params** | **Quants** | **Context** | **Link**
 ---------------- | ---------------------------- | -------- | ---------- | ---------- | ----------- | --------